masenov/crossword/README.md

 ### Crossword ###

+(Source code not available as it is property of the company I worked for)

 *The game was created during during my internship with Commquest.
 The purpose is to solve a picture crossword by moving all the available letters.
 Once a letter is in the correct position, it automatically fix itself to the box.
 *